 Cape Town - Cederberg.
-Leaving Cape Town, we take a township tour (2018 departures only) before we head around Table Bay and travel north to a picturesque campsite, surrounded by wine farms in the Cederburg Area.
-This afternoon we sample some of the nectar of the gods with included wine tasting after taking a short walk in the surrounding vineyards to explore the exquisite views of the Cederberg Mountains.
+Leaving Cape Town, we head around Table Bay and travel north to a picturesque campsite, surrounded by wine farms in the Cederburg Area.
+This afternoon we sample some of the nectar of the gods with an optional wine tasting after taking a short walk in the surrounding vineyards to explore the exquisite views of the Cederberg Mountains.

 Overnight: Cederberg | Lunch, Dinner